jeremiah-k/mmrelay-wiki/Community-Plugins.md

-# Plugin Development Guide for Meshtastic-Matrix Relay
+# Plugin Development Guide for MMRelay

-Welcome to the Meshtastic-Matrix Relay plugin development guide!
+Welcome to the MMRelay plugin development guide!
 This document will walk you through the basics of writing plugins for the relay system, including setting up a development environment, understanding the `BasePlugin` class, and creating your first plugin.
 This guide is meant to help you expand the functionality of the relay by creating custom plugins tailored to specific use cases.

 ## Prerequisites

-To develop plugins for Meshtastic-Matrix Relay, you will need the following:
+To develop plugins for MMRelay, you will need the following:

 - Python 3.8+
-- A working installation of the Meshtastic-Matrix Relay repository.
+- A working installation of the MMRelay repository.
 - Familiarity with Python and some experience with asynchronous programming.
 - A text editor or IDE (e.g., VS Code, PyCharm).

 ## Understanding the Plugin System

-Plugins in Meshtastic-Matrix Relay are Python classes that extend the functionality of the relay.
+Plugins in MMRelay are Python classes that extend the functionality of the relay.
 All plugins inherit from a shared base class (`BasePlugin`) that provides essential methods and utilities for message handling, logging, and data persistence.
-By subclassing `BasePlugin`, you can write a plugin that interacts with either the Meshtastic mesh network or Matrix rooms, or both.
+By subclassing `BasePlugin`, you can write a plugin that interacts with either the Meshtastic meshnet or Matrix rooms, or both.

 ### Structure of the Base Plugin